 3. Contact each credit card issuer’s customer service number.
 Take a deep breath, dial the number and walk through the verification procedures.
 Then explain that you are in the process of consolidating cards and would like your account reviewed for a lower interest rate.
 If they decline, ask to speak to a supervisor and repeat your pitch.
 If they decline, thank them and hang up.
 Resist the temptation to close the account at this point, no matter how angry they make you by refusing to lower your interest rate.
 You will be calling back to cancel the credit card soon enough.

 4. Now try to consolidate as much of the high interest debt to cards with lower interest rates.
 You may have to visit the card issuer’s website you want to move money to, or contact their customer service department again to request a balance transfer.
 Ask if there are any balance transfer fees associated, and ask to have them waived as a one-time courtesy.
 Some banks will waive the fee, some won’t.
-Consider this 18 month promotional balance transfer offer from Discover® More Card.
-It doesn’t hurt to ask, but don’t let it be a show-stopper.

 If a balance transfer is not available, consider a low-interest consolidation loan from a social lending site like Lending Club.
 At this point we are interested in getting as much of your debt as possible to lower rate cards.